 Our New Approach

 When Five Talents started in 1998, providing financial services to the poor was still a novel concept.
 The early wave of microfinance organizations focused on microcredit and distributing small loans in efforts to stimulate business development and to help families escape poverty.
 Over the years, Five Talents has pioneered a new approach that addresses the shortfalls of traditional microfinance and is particularly effective in empowering the vulnerable poor.
-The distinctives of this new approach can be summarized as asset-based, community-centered, and locally owned and managed.
 Below is an overview of how Five Talents savings groups work:

 Catalyzing Financial Services Among the PooR